rdacomp/CollapseOS/apps/zasm/README.md

 # z80 assembler

-This is probably the most critical part of the Collapse OS project.
-If this app can be brought to completion, it pretty much makes the project a success because it ensures self-reproduction.
+This is probably the most critical part of the Collapse OS project because it ensures its self-reproduction.

 ## Running on a "modern" machine